mobile app bar

 Dell Curry (L), Seth Curry (R)

-It was a nice sentiment coming from Sydel.
-Brink then noticed the percentages and was in awe of her god-brother’s shooting ability.
-She said she wished she could shoot that efficiently from three.
-Sydel then changed the tune of the conversation.
+Brink chipped in, pointing out the percentages, and was in awe of her god-brother’s shooting ability.
+The LA Sparks forward wished she could shoot that efficiently from three.
+Sydel then changed the tune of the conversation, bringing in the emotional side.

 “I’m pretty sure my dad probably cried, like whenever that happened,” Sydel shared, which Brink thought was cute.
 “Yeah, real softies over there.
 Shout-out to Seth.”

 Brink then congratulated the two on their accomplishment and asked if she could have some of those genes passed to her shooting ability.
-After all, she was only a 30% career three-point shooter in college.
-So, she has a long way to go to reach the heights of Dell and Seth.
+She was only a 30% career three-point shooter in college.
+So Brink does have a long way to go before reaching the heights of Dell and Seth.

-How Dell and Steph Curry reacted to Seth’s achievement
+How Dell and Steph reacted to Seth’s achievement

-Of course, Seth’s father and brother took to social media to react to the news.
+Of course, Seth’s father and brother took to social media to celebrate the news.
 Dell congratulated his “twin” son, while Steph jokingly messed with his brother.

-Even Seth’s mom, Sonya Curry, took to her Instagram to post a reaction of her own.
+But Steph would surely be proud to see his brother win an award of this sort.
+Their mother, Sonya Curry, also took to her Instagram to post a reaction of her own.

 View this post on Instagram